san-10/River-And-Beach-Cleaning-Website/README.md

 ![image](https://user-images.githubusercontent.com/66934832/137279506-9ad9adb3-0a10-44ae-ad75-14b84d8b7945.png)

-Map usage :- To use map effectively pin a building or a well known place that can be used as volunteers to assemble .
+Map usage :- To use map effectively pin a building or a well known place that can be used as a landmark for volunteers to assemble .
 As shown in the Map :-

 ![image](https://user-images.githubusercontent.com/66934832/137279665-bd358abe-5d10-4444-bdfd-df1daea2380f.png)